ml-opensource/Playbook/README.md

 With the same JIRA account, you will also have access to Confluence, where you can find project-related documentation, and also internal documents.

 [**Harvest**](https://nodes.harvestapp.com/) is the time tracking tool that we use.
 It helps us see how much time one person has worked on a project.
 Make sure to always harvest on the appropriate project.
 Ask the PM on which Harvest project you should track the time.
 We expect you to harvest 7.5 hours per day (8 in Germany).
-Lunch time is not harvested, and it doesn't count towards the daily workhours.
+Lunchtime is not harvested, and it doesn't count towards the daily work hours.
 If you want more detailed instructions on how to harvest, check out the [company handbook (private document)](https://docs.google.com/document/d/1E4ZyGqIKDttGlJ0c0rEkNy2lxP-n1PBwQzuaESbLnpw/edit#heading=h.s0buhmnr48yl).
-You can also set up auto-harvesting in you Ournodes acount and it will automatically harvest your day on the project you're assigned to.
+You can also set up auto-harvesting in you Ournodes account and it will automatically harvest your day on the project you're assigned to.

 Harvest goes well hand in hand with [**Forecast**](https://forecastapp.com/).
 Use Forecast to see what project you're assigned to that day.
 Forecast is our planning tool, you can see what other people are assigned to, how long a project should take, when other people are on vacation, etc. On a higher level, Harvest and Forecast are very well integrated and Project Managers can see if a project goes over budget (more hours were harvested than allocated in Forecast).
 But that's not something you as a developer should care about.